hgtonight/vanilladocs/api/moderation.md

 Details about API endpoints for moderation.

-Simple API will be needed to make requests from an un authenticated request.
+Simple API will be needed to make requests from an un authencticated request.
 To use Simple API you need to:

 1. Enable to SimpleAPI Plugin
 2. Prepend /api/v1/ to the URL
 3. Append ?access_token=XXXXXX to the url

 Example:

 ```
 GET /api/v1//mod/preapproval.json?access_token=XXXXXX HTTP/1.1